Velo29 | Primal Europe

 We drop into the Village of Hawes and then onto Leyburn, there is a kick up into the Village which is really quite steep.
 From Leyburn to Masham it’s all downhill, we pass through Middleham and the famous castle ruins are in sight.
 We really do hit every place of note in this great part of the World on this route!

-There’s a drag after Masham as we climb away from the River but it’s rewarded with a descent straight after of course!
-From there it’s pretty much flat all the way to Bedale where we re-join the short route riders and then on towards Northallerton, turning left just before the busy Market Town.
+From the new 2nd feed stop at Thornton Watless it’s pretty much flat all the way to Northallerton where we re-join the short route riders turning left just before the busy Market Town.